NCAR/SOARS2017_DataWorkshops/A/README.md

 * [Data Wrangling with Python: Tips and Tools to Make Your Life Easier](http://shop.oreilly.com/product/0636920032861.do) (Book)
 * [Gallery of Jupyter Notebooks](http://nb.bianp.net/sort/views/) from basic to advanced

+## Workshop Notebook
+All content in these notebooks are best viewed in the NBViewer at Juptyer.org.
+You may, of course, view these files on Github, but you will lose some functionality by just viewing the materials in Github.

+* [see the Notebook as it was intended](http://nbviewer.jupyter.org/github/NCAR/SOARS2017_DataWorkshops/tree/master/A/ws2/ws02_pandas_intro.ipynb)  to be viewed in NBViewer

 # Workshop 3: HANDS ON REAL WORLD DATA ANALYSIS

 ## Prerequisites